 Gareth tried to overhear the whispered conversations as he slipped past but caught only pieces.

 “-All the way from Illyon,” one man said to his friends.

 At the next group, a nympherai whispered, “It’s the alfar King.
 I hear he’s sick.”

 Passing a third group, Gareth caught only one word: “Orinians.”

-By the time he reached the end of the hall, Gareth’s curiosity blazed brighter than before, and he hurried up the wide staircase to the representatives’ offices.
+By the time he’d passed security and reached the end of the hall, Gareth’s curiosity blazed brighter than before.
+He hurried up the wide staircase to the representatives’ offices.
 At the top, the hallway split off in three directions, one for each of Calaidia’s species.
-The hallway straight ahead was widest and tallest; Gareth doubted even the tallest dragons could reach the ceiling there.
-They didn’t grow much larger than draft horses, usually.
+The hallway straight ahead was widest and tallest; Gareth doubted even the tallest dragons reached the ceiling there.
+They didn’t grow much taller than draft horses, usually.

-Something about them struck Gareth as vaguely familiar.
+Something about them struck Gareth as familiar.
 The woman, especially.
-Her hair, spun like delicate threads of gold, hung in loose curls around her and fell to her knees, but it failed to hide the strength of her movements, the power behind each gesture.
-She moved with the coiled grace of a prowling cat and glared at the Representatives, a fire in her gaze that threatened to melt anything in her way.
+Her hair, spun like delicate threads of gold, hung in waves around her and fell to her knees, but it failed to hide the strength of her movements.
+She moved with the coiled grace of a stalking cat and glared at the Representatives, a fire in her gaze that threatened to melt anything in her way.